 Balance to Levy.
-The total assessment amount that is levied in a Benefit Zone or in the District.
+The total assessment amount that is levied in the District.

 Operating Reserve From/(To).
 The amount transferred from the Operating Reserve Fund to make up for all or part of a funding deficit in the District or the amount of the funding surplus in the District that is transferred to the Operating Reserve Fund.